1. Explain what is Scala?

-- By default, Scala Compiler adds companion object with apply and unapply methods that’s why we don’t need new keyword to create instances of a case class.
+- By default, Scala Compiler adds companion objects with apply and unapply methods that’s why we don’t need a new keyword to create instances of a case class.

-- By default, Scala Compiler adds copy method too.
+- By default, Scala Compiler adds a copy method too.

 - We can use case classes in Pattern Matching.